 - Plug-ins permit overrides or customizations to grow from simple to complex over time, with no increased complexity to the extension mechanism.

-- Plug-ins can be moved from version to version of the DITA-OT simply by reinstalling or copying the directory from one installation to another.
-There is no need to re-integrate code based on updates to the core processing of the DITA-OT.
+- Plug-ins can be moved from version to version of DITA-OT by reinstalling or copying the directory from one installation to another.
+There is no need to re-integrate code based on updates to DITA-OT core processing.

 - Plug-ins can build upon each other.
 If you like a plug-in, simply install that plug-in, and then create your own plug-in that builds on top of it.
 The two plug-ins can then be distributed to your team as a unit, or you can share your own extensions with the original provider.